4th Sunday in Lent

 In fact, it wasn’t until after Jesus died and rose again that I came to see even more fully yet.
 I had realized how deep my statement was when I had exclaimed to the Pharisees: “Never since the world began has it been heard that anyone opened the eyes of a person born blind.”
 When Jesus came to die for us and forgive us for that, then I came to realize that his death and resurrection were meant to help cure this blindness that has plagued human beings ever since humankind itself was first born.

 Jesus stood before Pilate and told him that he came to bear witness to the truth.
 What truth?
 Well, what was the next thing that happened?
 Pilate judged Jesus and sentenced him to death.
 That’s the same irony as with the Pharisees.
 Jesus wasn’t doing the judging.
 Pilate was judging him.
 Yet that’s the judgment Jesus brings upon us from God.
-In short, it’s a judgement on our judging.
+In short, it’s a judgment on our judging.
 When we think we see clearly about other people’s sins, we are descending into the blindness of our judging that so often leads us into violence against others.
 This is a “good violence,” we say, justifying it by insisting that we are right to see evil somewhere and move to stamp it out.
 “God wants us to stamp out the evil,” we say, and so our “good” violence even becomes “sacred” violence.
 It is this blindness since the birth of humanity — the very way of staying together in community, of gaining our brand of “peace,” that it took the cross to show us.
 It’s the way of staying together as a group that the Pharisees used against me that day, expelling me from their midst.
 The cross is the only thing that can cure us of our human blindness to this way of peace-keeping that refuses to see the evil of our own violence.

 You are here today for Holy Communion.
 Do you realize after my story how precious is this Holy Communion?
 Since humankind itself was born, we have relied on our unholy communions based on “good” violence that we think God wants us to do.
 We have always based our comings together into community on being over-against someone else.
 And we have been blinded by our self-righteousness.
 But Jesus came to show us another way, a way which took him first to the cross, to letting himself be declared unrighteous and driven out as a sinner.
 And God raised him on Easter morning not just as a promise of life against our deadly ways, but as forgiveness in the face of our continuing unright-ness, as a cure for our blindness.
 He was raised to gather the forgiven unto himself into a Holy Communion, a whole new way of living together in God’s unconditional love.
 Come now to the Table and let yourself be healed by this amazing grace.
 For we were blind, but now we see.
 Amen